 There is no "should" about it; the choice is yours.
-Choose the product that best suits the criteria you have decided it must meet.
+Choose the product that best suits the criteria you have decided

 It may be possible to take existing open source software and add your own programming and admin skills to come up with an application that would cost you far less than a proprietary product.
 Setting up a departmental database using MySQL or PostgreSQL is one example.
 You won't have to worry about counting users and renewing subscriptions.
 Instead of budgeting money, you'll be budgeting personnel hours to the project.